The Class Actions Law Review: France

 The recognition and enforcement of foreign class action decisions in France will differ depending on whether the decision was rendered by an EU Member State court or a non-Member State court.

-A class action judgment handed down by a Member State court shall be recognised in the other Member States without any special procedure being required,66 although in France it is nevertheless necessary to seek the enforcement of the decision.67 Recognition and enforcement of the foreign decision can, moreover, be refused, following the application of any interested party, if it successfully demonstrates that enforcement would clearly be contrary to the public policy of the Member State where it is being sought.68
+A class action judgment handed down by a Member State court shall be recognised in the other Member States without any special procedure being required,68 although in France it is nevertheless necessary to seek the enforcement of the decision.69 Recognition and enforcement of the foreign decision can, moreover, be refused, following the application of any interested party, if it successfully demonstrates that enforcement would clearly be contrary to the public policy of the Member State where it is being sought.70

 In both instances, the main difficulty could arise from possible conflicts between French public policy and foreign class action decisions.
-One illustration of this possible risk, which has been identified by legal commentators, may be provided by the conflict that would arise if parties tried to obtain the recognition and enforcement, in France, of foreign class action decisions that were rendered as a result of opt-out procedures, as opt-out procedures should be excluded under French law as a matter of public policy (as they limit victims' right of action).70 In practice, however, the question remains open, as French courts have, to the best of our knowledge, never had to rule on the matter.
+One illustration of this risk would be where a court decision awarded punitive damages.
+Even though the principle of punitive damages is not directly contrary to French public policy, the Supreme Court rules that, if the amount awarded is disproportionate to the damage suffered and to the breaches of the debtor's contractual obligations, the decision is contrary to French public policy and, therefore, will not be recognised.72 Another illustration of this possible risk, which has been identified by legal commentators, may be provided by the conflict that would arise if parties tried to obtain the recognition and enforcement, in France, of foreign class action decisions that were rendered as a result of opt-out procedures, as opt-out procedures should be excluded under French law as a matter of public policy (as they limit victims' right of action).73 In practice, however, the question remains open, as French courts have, to the best of our knowledge, never had to rule on the matter.

 Outlook and conclusions

-Since the creation of group actions in France in 2014, a little under 20 such actions have been undertaken.
+Since the creation of group actions in France in 2014, 22 group actions have been undertaken.

 1 Alexis Valençon and Nicolas Bouckaert are partners at Kennedys.
-The authors are grateful to Madeleine Motte for her invaluable assistance in the preparation of this chapter.
+The authors are grateful to Marie Lepoivre-Marcillat for her invaluable assistance in the preparation of this chapter.

 2 Law No. 2014-344 of 17 March 2014.
 It should be borne in mind, however, that while French group actions share some common traits with US class actions, they differ in certain key respects and it is therefore best to approach them as a distinct and autonomous mechanism, sui generis, rather than try to understand them by comparison to or via the prism of the US regime.